 The main body of the thesis should reflect the relevant form or medium of the field for which the student is completing the project: a collection of short stories, a portfolio of images, a musical score, etc. But whatever the main form or medium of the project, all theses in the fine arts must include a substantial analytical or critical discussion of the project as a problem or challenge in the student’s chosen field.
 (For example, a student writing a novella with a coming-of-age theme might introduce his or her work with a chapter analyzing several examples of that genre, as a way of introducing the student’s own distinctive approach to the creative challenges of the genre.)
 The final thesis should include at least 20 pages of prose, in addition to the main focus of the thesis project.

 In most cases it should be possible for students to coordinate thesis defenses with performance dates, exhibitions or other relevant events.
-In cases where it seems to the readers best to hold such an event after the deadline for the thesis defense, please contact the Honors Program—or ask the student to contact the Honors Program—so that we know what is being planned.
+In cases where it seems to the readers best to hold such an event after the deadline for the thesis defense, please contact the Director of Senior Programs—or ask the student to contact the Director of Senior Programs—so that we know what is being planned.
 Unless the adjustment to the schedule will cause some other problem, we will normally give the student an extension on the thesis defense.

 How should the final thesis be formatted?
-Honors theses must be formatted according to the guidelines of the Honors Program.
+Honors theses must be formatted according to the guidelines set by Newcomb-Tulane College.
 Students must defer to these guidelines (which do not cover disciplinary-specific issues like citation styles) when there is a conflict between the thesis style and the usual practice of a given academic discipline.